domRiddle/ASF/Compilation.md

 dotnet publish ArchiSteamFarm -c "Release" -f "netcoreapp2.2" -o "out/linux-x64" -r "linux-x64" "/p:CrossGenDuringPublish=false"
 ```

-Of course, replace `linux-x64` with OS-architecture you want to target, such as `win-x64`.
+Of course, replace `linux-x64` with OS-architecture that you want to target, such as `win-x64`.
 This build will also have updates disabled.

 ### .NET Framework